vishnukatpure/spring-jpa-login-via-google/README.md

 Flyway-db Library

 # Flyway?
-Flyway library use to execute db scripts at the time of application running.
+Flyway library use to execute db scripts at the time of application start.
 It helps to migrate database.

 # AOP
 AOP is an approach to programming that allows global properties of a program to determine how it is compiled into an executable program